cassiel/tesla-vibro/README.md

 synthesising real control signals for the prosthetic hardware.
 The Morse generator is a separate [GitHub project][morse] and isn't in any public repositories at the moment, so check out that project and do a Leiningen install to get a local repository version to link against.
+(The Morse isn't recorded to disk; we do have some disk-recording code but need to hack the Morse generator's ugens a little to make buffer capture work.)

 [weavrs]: http://www.weavrs.com
 [clojure]: http://clojure.org